XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/render-xrpl-logo.js", language="js") }}

+Up next we need to update the HTML and CSS for the home page to give it the XRPL-look and feel.

-7. Writing the HTML and CSS for the home page.
-Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html) file to your index.html file.
+7. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html) file to your index.html file.

-It's basic HTML code with preloading CSS files, we are using plain CSS for this tutorial.
-You can use any CSS framework of your choice and beautify the page as you like.
-For now, we'll keep it simple.
-The CSS code is written in the index.css file.
-You can copy the code from the [index.css](_code-samples/build-a-wallet/js/index.css) file to your project's index.css file.
+For this tutorial, we're just using basic HTML and pre-loaded CSS files.
+If you'd like to change the aesthetic, you can replace it with any CSS framework of your choice!

+8. Copy the code from the [index.css](_code-samples/build-a-wallet/js/index.css) file to your project's index.css file to use the pre-made stylings.

 ### Step 3: Creating the Send XRP Page